FOUR ELMS BOOKKEEPING

 Mudford, Yeovil, Somerset

-This page shows examples of UserForms created by Four Elms Bookkeeping using Visual Basic for Applications programming language.
-UserForms contain checkboxes, radio buttons, pull-down menus, boxes for text input, buttons for executing commands together with explanatory messages and images to facilitate data input or choice selection by end users.
+This page shows examples of UserForms created within some Visual Basic for Applications (VBA) projects by Four Elms Bookkeeping.
+This gives an idea of the kinds of graphical interfaces that can be created to facilitate Office routines.
+UserForms contain the familiar kinds of interactive objects you would find on any user interface today: checkboxes, radio buttons, pull-down menus, boxes for text input, buttons to click and labels with explanatory messages or images to facilitate data input or menu option selection by end users.

 The next example (left) is a bank reconciliation VBA UserForm.
 Up to fifteen bank payments or receipts can be displayed per screen with checkboxes to reconcile any transaction.
 Reconciled transactions are coloured blue to differentiate them from unreconciled transactions, while payment and receipt amounts in the accounts are coloured differently.
 Errors in the company's own records can be entered as adjustments in accompanying textboxes.
 A bar at the bottom gives a running total of unreconciled and reconciled bank balances as payments or receipts are checked off while buttons at the bottom allow data validation and data entry.
 The data entry button is held in a disabled state until a successful data validation is achieved (to prevent data error) and is linked to code which posts relevant entries to accounts.
 Click on the image to enlarge it.